One-Language/One/README.md

 <hr/>
 <h3> Old GUI Development (Web, Software)</h3>
 This architecture is designed only from websites and native softwares.
 In the future, it will also be available for mobile apps (native). <br/>
-Mobile structures are not yet complete and need more thought and attention.<br/>An example to demonstrate the working of the language.
+Mobile structures are not yet complete and need more thought and attention.<br/><br/>Example to demonstrate  working of the language :
 ```css
 title "Name - Main"
 description "Descriptions"